tombh/total-viewsheds/README.md

 ## Algorithm
 This project is based on the work of S. Tabik, A. R. Cervilla, E. Zapata and L.F.
 Romero from the University of Málaga, in their paper; [Efficient Data Structure and Highly Scalable Algorithm for Total-Viewshed Computation](www.ac.uma.es/~siham/STARS.pdf).

+However it deviates significantly by using Band of Sight 'shapes' rather than calculating the coordinates of every single Band.
+This has massive space improvement and therefore speed improvement.
+It also reduces the need for a linked list, further improving the simplicity of the algorithm.

 ## Code style
 Styling follows [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).
 It can be automated with [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html) (included when installing clang).
 This repo contains a `.clang-format` file defining the rules for Google's style guide (generated with `clang-format -style=google -dump-config > .clang-format`).